 Although it is an intra-articular hip injury, femoroacetabular impingement (FAI) is the most commonly diagnosed cause of hip and groin pain in ice hockey players at all ages and levels of play [1-3].
 FAI has become an increasingly common diagnosis in ice hockey players but is difficult to differentiate from strains because its pathophysiology is poorly understood .
 FAI refers to pinching between the femur (thigh bone) and the acetabulum (hip socket), caused by bony overgrowth to the femoral head neck offset (CAM-type) or acetabular hood (pincer-type), but the body responds to FAI with inflammation and tightening of the hip capsule, causing compensatory strain to muscles around the hip.
 FAI is generally associated with hip pain and functional impairments such as limited ROM [5-8], hip muscle weakness [9-11], and compromised athletic performance [3, 11].
 Although pincer-type FAI is relevant, CAM-type FAI is the far more common variation that occurs in young athletic males, and is the most commonly diagnosed type in ice hockey players [1, 2, 12-14].
 It has been reported that the risk of a CAM-type FAI is ~15x higher in elite male ice hockey players compared with their age-matched counterparts , and is 4.5 times higher in ice hockey players 16-19 years old compared with age-matched skiers .
 In a study of 130 NHL and AHL players during the 2014-15 preseason, 69.4% of hips met radiographic criteria for CAM-type deformity, with 61% of players presenting with CAM-type deformity bilaterally .

 As discussed in Part 1 of this article series, the unique locomotion required in skating is likely a heavy contributor to the array of hip-related overuse injuries.
-In case you missed Part 1 or Part 2, you can view them here and here.
+In case you missed Part 2, you can it here.
 There’s no need to read them now, but when you’re done reading this, I’d strongly advise checking them out!

 High physical stresses passing through the hip in skating propulsion such as (1) explosive concentric hip abduction combined with external rotation and stride recovery and (2) eccentric and stabilizing hip flexion combined with adduction and internal rotation may partially explain the relatively high prevalence of FAI and hip strains in ice hockey players [13-19].
 Although a paucity of research currently exists in elite ice hockey players, FAI is typically associated with hip muscle weakness [20-22], particularly in the primary stabilizers and eccentric contributors to the ice hockey stride, the hip flexors and adductors [9, 11].
 Also, labral tears comprise the majority of intra-articular hip injuries (69.1%) in NHL players , and these tears are oftentimes the result of underlying FAI .
 Diagnosing and addressing FAI, or any source of hip pain at an early stage, may reduce compensatory strategies and prevent subsequent performance decrements and/or injury.
 Research is limited in ice hockey, but data from other sports imply that continuing to train and play with groin pain has been shown to result in movement compensation strategies, resulting in decreased function and performance [25-30].